laminas/tutorials/doc/book/in-depth-guide/first-module.md

 application to use, such as interacting with a third party API.

-Organizing your code into modules makes it easier for you to reuse functionality in other application, or to use modules written by the community.
+Organizing your code into modules makes it easier for you to reuse functionality in other applications, or to use modules written by the community.

 ## Configuring the Module